RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

  * Memory commands (for example, clEnqueueReadBuffer(), etc.), and
  * Event commands (for example, clEnqueueWaitForEvents(), etc.

 As illustrated in Figure 3.1, the application can create multiple command queues (some in libraries, for different components of the application, etc.).
-These queues are muxed into one queue per device type.
+These queues are mixed into one queue per device type.
 The figure shows command queues 1 and 3 merged into one CPU device queue (blue arrows); command queue 2 (and possibly others) are merged into the GPU device queue (red arrow).
 The device queue then schedules work onto the multiple compute resources present in the device.
 Here, K = kernel commands, M = memory commands, and E = event commands.

 .. image:: images/3.1.png